-For some reason, Turkey is considered to be exclusively a seaside resort.
+For some reason, Turkey is considered to be exclusively a seaside resort destination.
 That’s not surprising, considering a fact that the country has four seas with gorgeous beaches and rather loyal prices.
 However, visiting Turkey in December will be no less interesting for any type of traveler.

-Snow-capped Anatolian mountains, empty tourists sights, lower prices are just a few reasons why to spend holidays in Turkey during the first month of winter.
+Snow-capped Anatolian mountains, empty tourist sights, and lower prices are just a few reasons why to spend holidays in Turkey during the first month of winter.

 But for you to understand more of what to expect, I invite you to read this post.
 I included detailed information about the weather, what to pack, what to do in Turkey in December, and other tips.